 In opposition to the thrust of Dawkins’s self-declared war on religion, we wish to move beyond the limiting concepts of both Crowd Theory and mimetics by delving into the mythical and indeed “supernatural” realms.
 In these sections we first review the argument of Philippe Pignarre and Isabelle Stengers (2011) that capitalism is a system of sorcery, albeit one without any sorcerers.
 In such a world, we need techniques that grant us some protection against “capitalist sorcery”, that “disenchant”.
 While Pignarre and Stengers look to the neo-pagan witches of the alter-globalisation movement for their counter-rituals, we turn to the invocation of “fairy dust” by a desperate member of 1960s pop band The Troggs.
 We use this resort to the mythic to help us interpret some recent social movements, which appear to have spread horizontally without recourse to pre-established links or established leaders.
 In this way we hope to unearth the contemporary incantations of a politics of lateral affective contagion.

+Here then we understand myths as narratives that help us make sense of the world.
+In particular we are concerned with myths/narratives that inform our understanding of the role of individual human agency in socio-economic change (vis-à-vis both ‘lower’ units such as the gene or ‘meme’ and ‘higher’ such as the collective).
+We understand these narratives as mythical for two reasons: first, because they are partial, not universal as frequently claimed; and second, because they operate at least partially at the level of affect or emotion.
+For this reason, myths cannot be opposed simply with ‘rational’ ideas; counter-myths are also required.

 Ocholophobia